Msartain/team-tracker/README.md

 ## Future enhancements

+- refactor to have page render a lot cleaner but utilizing components more.
 - Merge app functionality with Gerardo's soccer betting app
 - Access to league table view whenever the user wants
 - More stat data and trasnfer news for each team